 I haven’t had the physical or emotional energy to volunteer, but that’s another way of inviting feelings of connection to our hearts.

-And finish with this year’s Charlie Brown Christmas Tree standing tall on our new front porch.
+I will finish with one year’s Charlie Brown Christmas Tree standing tall on our new front porch.

 Wishing you peace and meaningful moments during this holiday season whether you are in snowy winter lands, in shimmery hot ones, at the beach somewhere, in your PJs in your very own bed, …. or wherever you may be.